-Diocesan Natural Family Planning services must be based on the Church's doctrine and moral teaching, as well as on the accumulated wisdom of the sciences.
-Concretely, diocesan Natural Family Planning (hereafter NFP) ministry involves the following:
+Diocesan Natural Family Planning services are based on the Church's doctrine and moral teaching, as well as on the accumulated wisdom of the sciences.
+Concretely, the diocesan Natural Family Planning (hereafter NFP) ministry involves the following:

-- Instruction on human fertility and procreation including a fundamental education of the fertility cycle and how to interpret the physiological signs of fertility
+Instruction on human fertility and procreation including a fundamental education of the fertility cycle and how to interpret the physiological signs of fertility

-- A process for enabling couples to understand motivation and other factors that affect their decision making with regard to responsible parenthood
+A process for enabling couples to understand motivation and other factors that affect their decision making with regard to responsible parenthood

-- Formation in recognizing the value of moral commitment and spirituality that reinforces the human decision while integrating wholesome attitudes toward parenting and family life.
+Formation in recognizing the value of moral commitment and spirituality that reinforces the human decision while integrating wholesome attitudes toward parenting and family life.